AyeshaDeshwali/AyeshaDeshwali/README.md

 # Hi there, I'm Ayesha! 👋

 ## 💻 About Me
-I'm a passionate **MERN Stack Developer** who loves solving problems through code and building impactful projects.
-My goal is to keep learning and growing in the ever-evolving tech world.
+I'm a passionate **Software Developer** who loves solving problems through code and building impactful projects.
+I specialize in crafting dynamic and responsive web applications.
+My goal is to keep learning and growing in the ever-evolving tech world, while contributing to innovative solutions.

 ---